|Sales & Marketing|

 |Top Rated Mobile Processing Apps (iPhone, Android, etc.)|

 Square’s policies regarding fund holding and risk mitigation are very murky and make the service quite risky for higher volume merchants.
-It appears that the company needs to do a much better job of educating merchants about the types of transactions that have a risk of being held.
+It appears that the company needs to do a much better job of educating merchants about the types of transactions that could result in account deactivation.
 This includes issuing a warning prior to letting them run transactions that will be held, notifying when transactions have been held, and communicating with the merchant through the hold process.
-Since fund holding can greatly impact a merchant’s operations, the grade for this section will remain low until Square improves the system.

 |Key Points – Complaints & Service|